HYFR/Base-Conversion/README.md

-This is a base converter that was made using C.
+This is a base converter program that was made using C.